naregbalian/SIPA_Computing_in_Context/index.md

 #Nareg's Projects
 Hello, this is Nareg's python projects for computing in context.
 I start with Project 1 where I use "pure python."
 Then, I have project 2 where I look at poverty and hate crimes per capita.
 I continue this exploration in project 3 where I include the variable of largest identity higher than 66% compared to lower than 66%.
+More information on what I did is on this website!